-Relating to Status tus Category Value Obligation Reference Probity advisers and auditors ( 2) æ Any You must, when engaging probity advisers or auditors: be satisfied the engagement will not create a real or perceived conflict of interest arising from this or other work being performed by the probity adviser/auditor not engage auditors that are already engaged in other work within Engaging Probity Advisers and Auditor the agency except where the audits are linked or there are other mitigating circumstances ensure probity advisers/auditors remain independent and objective by not engaging the same probity advisers/auditors on an ongoing or serial basis over several related or unrelated issues.
-Any Agencies may be asked to report to the Procurement Board on the use of probity advisers and auditors within the agency.
-Any Continuing to engage the same adviser or auditor can, at a minimum, give rise to a perception that the relationship is not robustly independent.
+Relating to Status Cate egory Value Obligation Reference Probity advisers and auditors Any You must, when engaging probity advisers or auditors: be satisfied the engagement will not create a real or perceived conflict of interest arising from this or other work being performed by the probity adviser/auditor not engage auditors that are already engaged in other work within the agency except where the audits are linked or there are other mitigating circumstances ensure probity advisers/auditors remain independent and objective by not engaging the same probity advisers/auditors on an ongoing or serial basis over several related or unrelated issues.
+Engaging Probity Advisers and Auditor Û Any Agencies may be asked to report to the Procurement Board on the use of probity advisers and auditors within the agency.